So What Does a Respiratory Therapist Do?

 What are the Academic Thresholds to Establish Who Gets into the Program?

-Your GPA should be > 2.5 to be a Pre-Respiratory Therapy major student (especially in the Area D and F sciences).
-You should be near completion of all electives in Area A-E courses, to make you a more competitive candidate.
+Your GPA should be > 2.5 and you should be near completion of all electives in Area A-E courses to make you a competitive candidate for the Respiratory Therapy program.

 What About My Transfer Credit?